inverno-io/inverno-mods/inverno-http-server/README.md

 An HTTP exchange can be upgraded to a WebSocket exchange as defined by [RFC 6455][rfc-6455].

 The `webSocket()` method exposed on the `Exchange` allows to upgrade to the WebSocket protocol, it returns an optional `WebSocket` which might be empty if the original exchange does not support the upgrade.
 This is especially the case when using HTTP/2 for which Websocket upgrade is not supported or if the state of the exchange prevents the upgrade (e.g. error exchange).

+> Note that HTTP/2 over cleartext must be disabled for the Web Socket upgrade to be successful.

 The resulting `WebSocket` allows specifying a `WebSocketExchangeHandler` and a default action in case the WebSocket opening handshake fails (e.g. the client did not provide the correct headers for the upgrade...).
 A WebSocket exchange handler is used to handle the resulting `WebSocketExchange` which exposes WebSocket inbound and outbound data.